 In case you’re wondering about the Vishnu-connect with Holi, it goes back to the story of the demon Hiranyakashipu, who’s younger brother, Hiranyaksha was slain by Varaha, one of the avatars of Vishnu.
 Angered by this, Hiranyakashipu decided to gain magical powers by performing a penance for Lord Brahma.
 He was subsequently killed by the Narasimha Avatara of Lord Vishnu.
 (Yes, it was his sister Holika that sat with his son Prahalad in the bonfire attempting to kill him for being a devotee of Vishnu)

 Yet another legend about another form of Vishnu, is that of Krishna deciding to smear colour on Radha because the latter is all fair and pretty and he is not.
-There is a series of Radha-Krishna Holi paintings, but I particularly like these two:
+There is a series of Radha-Krishna Holi paintings, but here are two that are quite unique:

 - The one where Krishna and Radha intertwine.

-- The one where Radha throws colour from above.
-Almost reminds me of how I play Holi.
+- The one where Radha throws colour from above

 Holi in Modern Art